 All exceptional students are entitled to receive appropriate educational services in the least restrictive environment which will enable them to have full equality of opportunity.
-Instructional program must fully meet the educational needs of students who deviate from the average to the extent that they require special education to develop their maximum potential.
+Instructional program must fully meet the educational needs of students to the extent that they require special education to develop their maximum potential.

 Students with special learning differences will be provided educational programs designed to meet their individual needs.
 Diagnostic evaluation, prescriptive planning and implementation of individual student programs will be provided.
+Individual Educational Plans (IEP) are implemented in inclusive settings with appropriate support, as long as the IEP team determines that the student can or continues to achieve educational benefit.